Multivariate second order Poincar\'e inequalities for Poisson functionals: Applications

-Note that Theorem \ref{thm:CLTBM}(a) is a special case of \cite[Theorem 9.1]{HLS2016}, while (b) and (c) extend it to different distances, in particular, the non-smooth $d_{\mathbb{H}_\ell}$-distance.
-The findings of \cite{HLS2016} as well as the univariate results in \cite{LastPenroseBook} consider so-called geometric functionals, which include the intrinsic volumes.
-Theorem \ref{thm:CLTBM} could be also generalized to these functionals, but for the sake of simplicity we consider only the intrinsic volumes.
+for all $W\in\mathcal{K}^d$ with $r(W)\geq 1$. \item [(d)] If $N_\Sigma$ is replaced by $N_{\Sigma(W)}$, the assertions (a)-(c) hold with the rate $1/\sqrt{V_d(W)}$. \end{itemize} \end{theo} Theorem \ref{thm:CLTBM}(a) improves upon the moment assumptions of \cite[Theorem 9.1]{HLS2016} by requiring existence of third moments (i.e., $\E V_i(Z_0)^3<\infty$ for $i\in\{1,\hdots,d\}$) and not fourth moments.
+Parts (b) and (c) extend \cite[Theorem 9.1]{HLS2016} to different distances, in particular, the non-smooth $d_{convex}$-distance.
+The findings of \cite{HLS2016} as well as the univariate results in \cite{LastPenroseBook} consider so-called geometric functionals, which include intrinsic volumes.
+Theorem \ref{thm:CLTBM} could be also generalized to these functionals, but for the sake of simplicity we consider only intrinsic volumes.
 Since our proof of Theorem \ref{thm:CLTBM} is based on second order Poincar\'e inequalities, it does not require dealing with the whole chaos expansion as in \cite{HLS2016}.
 For previous results on volume and surface area of Boolean models we refer the reader to \cite{HLS2016}.
 Theorem \ref{thm:CLTBM} indicates that the slow convergence of $\Sigma(W)$ to $W$ weakens the rate of convergence for $d\geq 3$ (see also \cite[Remark 9.5]{HLS2016}).
 The rate of convergence $1/\sqrt{V_d(W)}$ for the distance to $N_{\Sigma(W)}$ is comparable to $1/\sqrt{n}$ in the classical central limit theorem for sums of $n$ i.i.d.\ random vectors and, thus, presumably optimal.